Not exactly. She asked if she could borrow some dishwasher soap. But it sounded like she said Shawshank.

 1) I’m a data analyst that sucks at math.
 I will admit it, mathematics are not my forte.
 But I love my job.
 Thankfully, Excel does most of the calculating for me.
 All I have to do is get creative and be able to explain what the numbers mean.
 Yet, as much as I enjoy what I do, I cannot believe that this is what I am destined to do until I retire.
 Maybe it is.
 Maybe not.
 I work for a good company, and the job has been a blessing for me since I moved to Coeur d’Alene.
 I want to succeed there, yet I yearn to do something different.

-2) In case you were wondering, I’m a bit pudgier than when Bekah and I got married.
+2) In case you were wondering, I’m a bit pudgier than I used to be.
 I need to lose some weight, but I hate exercising and I like food.
-But also want to slim back down to (or at least close to) my pre-kids weight.
+I also want to slim back down to (or at least close to) my pre-kids weight.
 I need to get healthy.
 So, I have made some changes to my diet, and (begrudgingly) started exercising with some measure of consistency.
 But it’s not working.
 I’m tired, I hurt, and I can’t drop below 200 pounds.
 It’s like an invisible wall mocking my feeble efforts to live a healthier lifestyle.

 All of this.
 It seems so big.
 And I’m just one insignificant figure lost inside that immense world.
 I want to be a cool dad, but that is the couch that swallows me.
 I want to be a popular writer, but those are the cabinets that I can’t reach.
 I want a change, but that’s the big house I will never completely explorer.